consumedlocusts/cart253/topics/billy-ball/README.md

 ## Description

-> _billy-ball_ is a portrait of an 8ball named "billy", draw using text "erasure".
+> _billy-ball_ is a portrait of an 8ball named "billy", draw using text "erasure" and the "ASCII" style.
 It is less a portrait, rather a subconscious desire to learn a mastery level of the game pool ('8 ball').

-> Using the mouse, simply hover over the text rapidly to reveal a greyscaled drawing of the imported image of billy.
+> Using the mouse, simply hover over the text rapidly to reveal a greyscaled (ASCII) drawing of the imported image of billy.
 If the mouse is pressed, a "transparent" red circle appears directed by the cursor.
 Using this feature and billy's appearance, locate the best point to hit him, call your shot...coming soon...

 ## Screenshot(s)